 Below I've listed the most common categories of spending and the card you could consider using:

-Shopping: The Amex EveryDay® Preferred Credit Card from American Express gives 3 points per $1 spent on US supermarket purchases (on up to $6,000).
-Additionally, if you make 30 or more purchases with your Card in 1 billing period, you can earn 50% extra points on those purchases.
+Shopping: The Amex EveryDay® Credit Card from American Express gives 2 points per $1 spent on US supermarket purchases (on up to $6,000).
+Additionally, if you make 20 or more purchases with your Card in 1 billing period, you can earn 20% extra points on those purchases.
+Terms apply.
 See more supermarket credit cards here.

 This list is far from comprehensive.
 For a larger selection and more detailed analysis, look at our comparison of the best rewards credit cards.